JorjMcKie/Prime-numbers/README.md

 ## Changes
 * Use the deterministic version of the **Miller-Rabin-Test** for primality.
 This is about **30 - 50% more efficient** than Eratosthenes in our context.
 * Use of binary search module `bisect` when looking up the index of a prime.
-* Parameterize message translations for CLI script.
+* Parameterize message translations in the CLI script.

 ## Example Session